A Gentle Introduction to Guitar Chord TheoryOct 25, 2020

 As in C-E-F#-B

-are discussed on other pages of JazzGuitarLessons.net.
-So, sometimes there just needs to be more explanation for guitar chords theory because of the relationship between the b5=#4 and of #5=b6.
+These next chords are further discussed in this post.
+I recommend reading up a little more guitar chords theory to better understand the relationship between the b5=#4 and of #5=b6.
 It all makes sense when you know the harmonies found within the scales.

 Intervals within: (all thirds) maj, min, min